 Your charts and graphs will play a key role in helping you present your data, so it’s best to get acquainted with them.
 Of course, not every graph will serve the same purpose, so let’s look into the purpose of each chart/graph and what they’re best used for.

-Dot Matrix Chart: Displaying data in units of dots, these charts can use a myriad of colors to represent a particular category which are grouped together in a matrix.
+Displaying data in units of dots, these charts can use a myriad of colors to represent a particular category, being grouped in a matrix.

 How can they be used?
 They can be used to give a quick overview of the distribution and proportions in data categories, and to also draw comparisons across other datasets – if you are seeking patterns.